The “main thing” . . . is to always keep the “main thing” . . . the “main thing.”

 Resources for Pastoral Care.
-The following pamphlets may be of interest to you in understanding some of the dynamics of pastoral care.
+The following short pamphlets may be of interest to you in understanding some of the spiritual dynamics of pastoral care.

-We are looking upward in faith, moving forward in hope, leading onward in love to new life in Christ!
+We are looking upward in faith, moving forward in hope, and leading onward in love, to new life in Christ!

-We are a faith community of prayer, learning, and service.
-Come and join us as intentional disciples of Christ.
+We are a faith community of prayer, education, and service.
+Please come and join us as intentional disciples of Christ.